 Brian Strickland is running for State Senator in District 17 as a Republican.
 He not only practices law in McDonough with the law firm of Smith, Welch, Webb & White but is a direct descendent of one of the original founders of Henry County.
 Strickland’s roots run deep in the community professionally and personally as he and his wife, Lindsay Strickland, raise two boys.

-"During the 2020 campaign, I look forward to the opportunity to share the legislation I have fought for at the State Capitol along with the vision I have for our state and region moving forward.
+"During the 2022 campaign, I look forward to the opportunity to share the legislation I have fought for at the State Capitol along with the vision I have for our state and region moving forward.
 I hope to see you on the campaign trail soon and encourage you to reach out to me directly if you have any particular questions or thoughts to share.
-Together, we can set aside all the political noise thrown at us and work to move this state forward and keep Newton, Henry, and Rockdale Counties great places to grow a career and raise a family"
+Together, we can set aside all the political noise thrown at us and work to move this state forward and keep Walton, Newton, Henry, and Morgan great places to grow a career and raise a family"

 HB 426—Codifies a hate crimes law for the state that allows for enhanced sentencing for those that select a victim for a crime based on bias